The Pros and Cons of In-Person Schooling

 The Pros of In-Person Schooling

-An important advantage to in-person schooling is, of course, the socialization.
+An important advantage to in-person learning is, of course, the socialization.
 In a traditional classroom, students naturally interact with one another and work on their social skills.
 Additionally, they engage face-to-face with their teachers, which helps teachers better understand if a student is struggling or falling behind.

 In a classroom, students are better able to focus and learn without distractions.
 While some students can easily complete their lessons virtually, others struggle to fully understand and retain the material.
 Plus, the classroom is fully stocked with all the supplies needed to complete assignments.